little-pinecone/jwt-spring-boot-angular-scaffolding/README.md

 ## To do

-* Authorisation and authentication - securing backend and frontend layers, handling logging in and logging out.
+* Authorisation and authentication - securing frontend layer (handling logging in and logging out).

 ## License